 Here’s a guide for consumers who want to familiarize themselves with personal auto insurance cancellation fees:

-While having continuous auto insurance is a must, you have the right to cancel any personal auto insurance policy that you own at any time and for any reason.
 This right is granted to you in the rules written in the state’s Consumer Bill of Rights.

 Timing is the key whenever you’re canceling a policy.
 If you’re selling your car, you’re surrendering your license plates, you’re moving out of state, you’re relocating overseas, or you’re switching carriers, you shouldn’t rush to cancel the policy immediately.
 Even a day without auto insurance coverage could be disastrous if you get in an accident on that day.

 If you’re not sure when you should submit your cancellation request, the rule of thumb is to wait until you’re no longer legally required to maintain coverage.

 If you’re selling the car, you should cancel the coverage after you have a signed bill of sale and you submit a release of liability form.
 If you’re switching carriers, always wait until the new policy takes effect so there are no gaps that can hurt you.
 Paying for a little extra coverage is better than not having enough.

 Will you be charged fees for canceling your insurance too early?

 If you’re still accountable for carrying insurance in the state’s eyes, canceling your policy too early can cost you fees through the state.
 Even just a small one day or one week lapse can lead to the suspension of your registration.
 Your insurance company can only charge you legally allowable fees.
 The state can charge fees associated with a lapse in coverage.

 Some states will also suspend the owner’s license for failing to maintain coverage.